sunnustech/cloud/README.md

 Supplying inputs from Postman example:

-Using `createQR.ts` sa an example, the cloud function requires four parameters to be supplied.
+Using `createQR.ts` as an example, the cloud function requires four parameters to be supplied.
 You may supply them in a JSON object in the GET request as follows:

 ```json
 {
    "event": "Slide",